jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 **Logistic Trend** (Non-Linear & Saturating Growth Applications)
 > $$G(t) = \frac{C(t)}{1 + exp[-(k + A_{t} \delta)(\boldsymbol{t} - (m + A_{t} \gamma))]}$$

-> where $$C =$$ cap/maximum value for logistic convergence.
+> Where $$C =$$ cap/maximum value for logistic convergence.
 This can be given or include in our model to fit.

 **Flat Trend** (for simplicity)
 > $$G(t) = m \vec{\boldsymbol{1}}$$

 > No changepoints incorporated with purely a constant linear trend value as prior $$m$$ (or $$k$$) with defined distribution $$\mathcal{N}(0,\theta)$$, or $$\mathcal{N}(0,5)$$ by default.

 ---